wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 1.1.0 - (11.09.2011) =
+* New: You can change the title of the dashboard widget and the title of the microblog page
+* Bugfix: 'file://' was not correct replaced with 'http://' in function wp_admin_blog_replace_url
+* Bugfix: Using of undefined constants
+* Bugfix: Using of undefined variables
+* Bugfix: Deprecated call of load_plugin_textdomain
 = 1.0.0 - (05.06.2011) =
 * New: You can use the colors red, blue, green and orange for text highlighting
 * Changed: Page menu
 * Changed: Compatibility to WordPress 3.2
-= 0.9.7 - (14.03.2011) =
+* Killed: Language files for en_US (because it's already the basic plugin langauge) = 0.9.7 - (14.03.2011) =
 * Bugfix: Use the Wordpress gmt offset (= WordPress timezone settings) for adding messages.
 Before the time cames from the MySQL-Server
 = 0.9.6 - (15.01.2011) =